rust-lang/rfcs/text/0000-target-tier-policy.md

     target may not have; use conditional compilation or runtime detection, as appropriate, to let each target run code supported by that target.

-If a tier 3 target shows no signs of activity and has not built for some time, and removing it would improve the quality of the Rust codebase, we may post a PR to remove it; any such PR will be CCed to people who have previously worked on the target, to check potential interest.
+If a tier 3 target stops meeting these requirements, or the target maintainers no longer have interest or time, or the target shows no signs of activity and has not built for some time, or removing the target would improve the quality of the Rust codebase, we may post a PR to remove it; any such PR will be CCed to the target maintainers (and potentially other people who have previously worked on the target), to check potential interest in improving the situation.

 ## Tier 2 target policy